-Throughout the Interactive Read-Aloud Segment, scripted instruction provides teachers with instructional strategies to increase engagement and participation during shared reading activities.
+Throughout the Interactive Read-Aloud Segment, scripted reading instruction provides teachers with instructional strategies to increase engagement and participation during shared reading activities.
 Prior to reading, target vocabulary and sight words are taught.
-Students acquire print literacy skills as teachers guide them through an interactive read-aloud of the text.
-Throughout this process, students are given opportunities to engage with the text by signaling when it is time to turn the page, finger tracing the text as it is read aloud, engaging in choral reading opportunities, and more.
+Students learn and acquire print literacy skills as teachers guide them through an interactive read-aloud of the text.
+Throughout this reading curriculum, students are given opportunities to engage with the text by signaling when it is time to turn the page, finger tracing the text as it is read aloud, engaging in choral reading opportunities, and reading skills.

 In the Reading Comprehension Segment, students take a ‘picture walk’ of the story to review key elements and details.
 The teacher systematically leads students through a guided practice activity of sequencing the events or sorting the details from the story.
 Last, students are given differentiated comprehension questions to test their understanding of the story or information presented.

 The Foundational Skills Segment targets letter identification, letter sound correspondences, phonological and phonemic awareness, decoding, and more.
-Teachers are provided with explicit scripts using systematic instruction to lead students through the various activities.
+Special education teachers are provided with explicit scripts using systematic instruction to lead students through the various activities.

 The Language Segment promotes deeper understanding of the vocabulary, concepts and categories that are addressed within the unit.
 Teachers are provided with an explicit script to build concept knowledge with example and non-example training.